 Should your claim remain unresolved and have to go to trial, it can take several months and even years to settle.
 We will try to avoid trial for this reason, but we won’t hesitate to fight for your claim in court if it’s required.

 Courts are notorious for taking a long time to resolve a case.
 This is because of how busy the court systems are year-round.
-If your case heads to trial, you should expect a long wait before you settle.
+So if your case heads to trial, you should expect a long wait before you settle.

-Generally, How Long Will It Take to Settle?
+How Long Will It Take to Settle My Georgia Dog Bite Case?

 To answer generally how long it takes for negotiations to conclude and a claim to settle, it can take up to three months on average.
 Remember, this is just a general estimate, and you shouldn’t expect your case to follow this same timeframe.
 It can take longer and even shorter than three months to receive compensation.

-What we can guarantee is that it will take much longer to settle without the assistance of a lawyer.
+We can guarantee that it will take much longer to settle without the assistance of a lawyer.
 Navigating through Georgia’s personal injury laws alone can take up precious time you don’t have.
 Consult with one of our lawyers today to get your settlement a lot faster.

 If you want the most accurate estimate on how long it will take for your dog bite claim to settle, please schedule an appointment for a free case review with our dog bite attorneys.
 We will go over the facts of your case and let you know if we can help and how long it should take us to get you the compensation you deserve.